Technical Blogging is a blog dedicated to relentlessly helping bloggers and entrepreneurs succeed online.

 My name is Antonio (you can call me Tony if you want).
 I don’t like to boast, but credentials do matter when it comes to teaching others, so I’ll get doing so over with quickly:

-- I have been blogging for almost a decade (in English and Italian).
+- I have been blogging for over a decade (in English and Italian).

 - I’m a Software Developer and Technical Evangelist at IBM.
 My Internet marketing skills are key to my role, as much as my programming skills are.
 BTW, I got this job through my programming blog.